Alderleaf Update on Covid-19

 - Classes are organized to allow for spatial distancing

 - All staff and students will be required to wear masks (or face coverings) while at class

 - A hand-sanitizer station is set up at all courses

 - Commonly used surfaces are wiped down with disinfectant before and after each class

-- Classes will be kept small - under ten students per group
+- Group sizes will be kept small - under twelve students per group

 - Staff & students may only come to class if not running a temperature or experiencing other viral symptoms

 - Any student unable to attend due to symptoms will be offered a full refund or transfer to a future class

 - Full refunds or transfers will continue to be issued if any courses are cancelled for any reason, including extended or returning shutdowns